spantz/Accelerato/README.md

-# Accelerato
+# Accelerato API
 You want to learn music?
 That's great.
 We will help you, child.
+With our handy API.